NicolasJuncal/tic-tac-tie/README.md

 </p>
 <p>
 How to install.<br>
 Clone the entire repository into your computer and open the index.html with your browser.
+If you are facing any glitches with the link abobe.
 More instruction how to clone a repository on GitHub website.
 </p>
 </section>